Bob Thompson (soccer)

-Bob Thompson (May 7, 1981 in Framingham, Massachusetts) is the current head coach of Boston College.
+Bob Thompson (born May 7, 1981) is an American soccer coach who is the current head coach of Boston College.
 He previously played professionally with the New England Revolution before coaching at Northeastern, Tufts, and UMass Lowell as an assistant.

 Playing career

-Thompson was a midfielder for the Boston College Eagles from 1999 to 2003.
+Thompson was born in Framingham, Massachusetts.
+He was a midfielder for the Boston College Eagles from 1999 to 2003.
 The team had a 46-29-3 record during his four seasons as a player.
 The team also made 3 NCAA Tournament berths and won two Big East titles during that time.
 Thompson was named to the All-Big East First Team in 2002 and was Big East Tournament MVP in 2000 and 2002.
 Thompson scored 14 goals and recorded 20 assists in 72 appearances during his time with the Eagles.

 After his college playing career, Thompson spent two seasons with the New England Revolution and one season in Greece before returning to the United States to begin his coaching career.